 Located in the heart of an untouched pine forest; surrounded by towering hills and deep valleys in a quaint locale of Himachal, Camp Roxx is a haven for anyone seeking a weekend abode in the lap of mother nature.
-Unlike the overdone conventional touristy locations, Camp Roxx is a welcome break away from the overcrowded and heavily commercialised hill stations.
+Unlike the overdone conventional touristy locations, Camp Roxx is a welcome break away from the overcrowded and heavily commercialized hill stations.
 The property has 4 adorable canine creatures that will shower you with endless hugs and cuddles, the cute fluffy beings are said to be super friendly and they can also accompany you on your treks in the forest.
 The eco-friendly campsite has a rustic ambience and something to offer to everyone, be it an adrenaline rush from the myriad of adventure activities the camp hosts or just some quiet time and solitude.

 Activities and Attractions at the Campsite

-1. There is a natural spring water stream that flows along the camp location, it is one of the main pulls of the camping experience at Camp Roxx.
+1. There is a natural spring water stream that flows along with the camp location, it is one of the main pulls of the camping experience at Camp Roxx.
 The river stream is set under the thick canopy of pine trees that go on for stretches, perfect for you to take a dip in and make a splash.
 The gushing river stream looks amazing against the backdrop of the valley and ridges, just the spot for you to take a pause and mull over life.

 2. Bonfires are almost synonymous with camping, Camp Roxx hosts fun bonfires under the starry night skies; surrounded by earthy wooden fragrances that go on late into the night.
 Filled with music and dancing the bonfire is the perfect way to let go and bond with your friends and other campers at the campsite.

-3. Stargazing at the campsite should be another must on your to do list, spending time under the star filled clear night skies regaling at the spectacular vision that lays above is a total treat for the eyes and the soul.
-Also, a great opportunity for all camera enthusiasts to film the perfect time lapse of the night sky.
+3. Stargazing at the campsite should be another must on your to-do list, spending time under the star-filled clear night skies regaling at the spectacular vision that lays above is a total treat for the eyes and the soul.
+Also, a great opportunity for all camera enthusiasts to film the perfect time-lapse of the night sky.

-4. Trekking along the walking trails in the forest is another crowd favourite at Camp Roxx, with several directions and routes to explore and uncover; the possibilities are truly endless.
-With the forest being so widespread and expansive there is a plethora of hidden gems to be discovered within the woods just a short trek away from the campsite, wander around and find your own secret hideouts.
+4. Trekking along the walking trails in the forest is another crowd favorite at Camp Roxx, with several directions and routes to explore and uncover; the possibilities are truly endless.
+With the forest being so widespread and expansive there are a plethora of hidden gems to be discovered within the woods just a short trek away from the campsite, wander around and find your own secret hideouts.
 The trekking trail also has a small pond along brimming with lotus blooms.

 5. Bird watching is just another bonus that the trekking experience offers, the pine forest is said to have some rare indigenous bird species among its inhabitants.
 The striking birds are a major draw for wildlife photography enthusiasts or people who are just fond of aviary creatures.

-Adventure Activities at Camp Roxx
+Adventure Activities at Camp Rox